AdobeDocs/workfront.en/help/manage-work/tasks/task-information/planned-hours.md

   For information about the Workload Balancer, see [Overview of the Workload Balancer](../../../resource-mgmt/workload-balancer/overview-workload-balancer.md).

-* **Role Allocation panel** in the project task list or `Workload Balancer`: The Planned Hours for the tasks and the issues on the project that are assigned to a job role or a user associated with a job role are taken into account in this area.
+* **Role Allocation panel** in the project task list or Workload Balancer: The Planned Hours for the tasks and the issues on the project that are assigned to a job role or a user associated with a job role are taken into account in this area.
 For more information, see [View project Planned Hours in the Role Allocation panel](../../../manage-work/projects/planning-a-project/view-planed-hours-in-role-allocation-panel.md).